vizvamitra/patme/README.md

 [![Build Status](https://travis-ci.org/vizvamitra/patme.svg?branch=master)](https://travis-ci.org/vizvamitra/patme)

 This gem is my experiment on elixir-style pattern matching in ruby.

-The implementation is neither production-ready, nor complete.
-It is just a proof of concept.
+In it's current state it is no more than a proof of concept and I suggest not to use it in production.

 ## Info